 Note: Instead of using default roles, create your own roles and assign only necessary privileges to them.
 Creating your own roles enables you to control the privileges granted by them and protects you if Oracle Database changes or removes default roles.
-For example, the CONNECT role now has only the CREATE SESSION privilege, the one most directly needed when connecting to a database.
+For example, the CONNECT role now has only the CREATE SESSION privilege, the one most directly needed when connecting to a

-However, CONNECT formerly provided several additional privileges, often not needed or appropriate for most users.
+However, CONNECT formerly provided several additional privileges. often not needed or appropriate for most users.
 Extra privileges can endanger the security of your database and applications.
-These have now been removed from CONNECT, and both CONNECT and RESOURCE roles will be deprecated in future releases of Oracle Database.
+These have now been removed from CONNECT.